Simple Lifelong Learning Machines: Evaluation Criteria

 In each simulation, we constructed an environment with two tasks.
 For each, we sample 750 times from the first task, followed by 750 times from the second task.
 These 1,500 samples comprise the training data.
 We sample another 1,000 hold out samples to evaluate the algorithms.
-We fit a random forest (\RF) (technically, an uncertainty forest which is an honest forest with a finite-sample correction~\cite{Guo2019-xe}) and a \PLF.
-We repeat this process 30 times to obtain errorbars.
-Errorbars in all cases were negligible.
+For \PLN, we have used a deep network (\DN) architecture with two hidden layers each having $10$ nodes.
+Similarly, for \PLN\ experiments we did $100$ repetitions and reported the results after smoothing it using moving average with a window size of $5$.